 Fairfax & Sammons Architecture67 Gansevoort St., nr.
 Washington St.; 212-255-0704; fairfaxandsammons.com

 Fairfax & Sammons designs residences with a grand, classical feel.
-Incredibly detailed touches—like a birdwatching perch in an apartment that overlooks Central Park—bring out the particular qualities of each property.
+Incredibly detailed touches—like a bird-watching perch in an apartment that overlooks Central Park—bring out the particular qualities of each property and client.

 Homes are at their most opulent in the hands of Ferguson & Shamamian Architects, which takes a page from the iconic Parish-Hadley style.
 The firm’s forte is infusing traditional design with clients’ sensibilities to produce calm, cosmopolitan interiors.